Verification for Health Insurance Compliance

 J-1 Visa Holders

-The US Department of State requires all J-1 visa holders to maintain health insurance for themselves and for any dependents using the J-2 visa status.
+The US Department of State requires all J-1 visa holders to maintain health insurance for themselves and for any dependents in J-2 visa status, for the entire period of J status.

-- The J-1 is required to maintain health insurance for the entire period of stay.
+- The J-1 (as well as J-2 dependent) is required to maintain health insurance for the entire period of the program indicated on the DS-2019.

-- The minimum requirement for health insurance coverage must provide at least $50,000 per accident or illness.
+- The minimum requirement for health insurance coverage must provide medical benefits of at least $100,000 per accident or illness.

-- Insurance coverage for repatriation of remains is required with a $7,500 minimum.
-This is used in the event that the J-1 visa holder should die in the U.S. and his/her remains need to be returned the home country.
+- Insurance coverage for repatriation of remains is required with a $25,000 minimum.
+This is used in the unlikely event that the J-1 visa holder should die in the U.S. and his/her remains need to be returned the home country.

 - The maximum deductible on the health insurance may not exceed $500 per accident or illness.